About IJ4EU

 When will I know if my project is selected or not?

 The European Journalism Centre will notify successful applicants about the outcome of their application as soon as the independent jury has made its decision.
-Given the expected high volume of applications, the EJC reserves the right to not provide individual feedback to unsuccessful applicants.
-In case an applicant has not heard from the EJC for six weeks after the deadline for the submission of proposals, they should assume their application has not been successful.
+Given the expected high volume of applications, EJC reserves the right not to provide individual feedback to unsuccessful applicants.
+In case an applicant has not heard from EJC for six weeks after the deadline for the submission of proposals, they should assume their application has not been successful.

 -